DataSQRL/datasqrl.github.io/docs/getting-started/overview.md

 # Getting Started with DataSQRL

 DataSQRL makes it easy to implement data products as data pipelines or event-driven microservices.
-You'll be building powerful data APIs with DataSQRL in no time.
+You'll be building powerful data products with DataSQRL in no time.
 How you get started is up to you.
 We recommend the "Learning by Doing" route, but you can choose your own adventure.

 ## Learning By Doing